-Handling the death of a member of staff requires managers and staff to combine practicality and sensitivity to ensure that information and arrangements are organised quickly, helpfully and respectfully for the member of staff’s next of kin.
-It is also important that colleagues receive appropriate support and that the dignity and wellbeing of all those involved is maintained throughout.
+Handling the death of a member of staff requires managers and staff to combine practicality and sensitivity to ensure information and arrangements are organised quickly, helpfully and respectfully for the member of staff’s next of kin.
+It's also important that colleagues receive appropriate support, and the dignity and wellbeing of all those involved is maintained throughout.

 Dealing with these issues is likely to be highly emotionally demanding for the staff involved.
-It is therefore vital that the staff involved are properly supported and that where possible the supporting role is shared amongst both by the department and the Department of Human Resources and not focussed on any one individual.
-Line managers for the staff involved should speak with their HR Manager.
+It is therefore vital they are properly supported.
+Where possible, the supporting role should be shared between the department and the Department of Human Resources − and not focused on any one individual.
+Line managers for staff involved should speak with their HR Business Partner for further guidance.

-Staff affected should considering seeking support and help through the University’s staff counselling and support services which are provided by the Royal United Hospital’s Employee Assistance Programme (EAP) service.
+Those affected should consider seeking help through the University’s staff counselling and support services, provided by the Royal United Hospital’s Employee Assistance Programme (EAP).

-A member of staff who discovers someone on the University Campus or its immediate vicinity showing no signs of life or appears to be seriously injured should immediately contact the Security Office.
+If a member of staff discovers someone on campus or the immediate vicinity showing no signs of life or appearing seriously injured, they should contact the Security Office immediately.

 The Security Office will:

-Notify the Director of Human Resources (or in his/her absence the Deputy Director or a Human Resources Manager)
+notify the Director of Human Resources (or in their absence, the Deputy Director or a Human Resources Manager)

 The Police and Ambulance Service will: